mkao006/United-People/README.md

 * Policy recommendation engine - This will serve as the core of the platform.
 The engine will be open source and reside on Github for everyone to contribute.
+Even helping your own country will help other country position theirself.

 * Online Competition - A Kaggle like online competition which skilled people around the world can collaborate to provide evidence based decision making.
+Individuals who reside in the country or are associate with the problem can provide more insight through the forum.

 * Peer Review - Stackoverflow like evaluation to assess the best solution and draw interest by means of gamification.